A-3PO: Accelerating Asynchronous LLM Training with Staleness-aware Proximal Policy Approximation: Abstract

 \section{Abstract}

-Decoupled loss has been a successful reinforcement learning (RL) algorithm to deal with the high data staleness under the asynchronous RL setting.
-Decoupled loss improves coupled-loss style of algorithms' (e.g., PPO, GRPO) learning stability by introducing a proximal policy to decouple the off-policy corrections (importance weight) from the controlling policy updates (trust region).
-However, the proximal policy requires an extra forward pass through the network at each training step, creating a computational bottleneck for large language models.
+Decoupled PPO has been a successful reinforcement learning (RL) algorithm to deal with the high data staleness under the asynchronous RL setting.
+Decoupled loss used in decoupled PPO improves coupled-loss style of algorithms' (e.g., standard PPO, GRPO) learning stability by introducing a proximal policy to decouple the off-policy correction (importance weight) from the policy update constraint (trust region).
+However, the proximal policy requires an extra forward pass through the model at each training step, creating a computational overhead for large language models training.
 We observe that since the proximal policy only serves as a trust region anchor between the behavior and target policies, we can approximate it through simple interpolation without explicit computation.
 We call this approach A-3PO (APproximated Proximal Policy Optimization).
-A-3PO eliminates this overhead, reducing training time by 18\% while maintaining comparable performance.
-Code \& off-the-shelf example are available at: \url{https://github.com/inclusionAI/AReaL/blob/main/docs/algorithms/prox_approx.md}
+A-3PO eliminates this overhead, accelerating training by 1.8$\times$ speedup while maintaining comparable performance.
+Code \& off-the-shelf example are contributed to the open-source RL training system AReaL at: \url{https://github.com/inclusionAI/AReaL/blob/v1.0.0.rc1/docs/algorithms/prox_approx.md}